TravelTimN/ci-milestone02-ifd/README.md

 #### FRAMEWORK

-- **CSS Grid**: Personally, I prefer the dynamic flexibility and use of CSS Grid, which is why I've decided to build this project using Grid, without the use of Bootstrap or Flexbox required.
+- **CSS Grid**: Personally, I prefer the dynamic flexibility and use of CSS Grid, which is why I've decided to build this project using Grid, without the use of Bootstrap or Flexbox.

 #### COLOR SCHEME